 How to Choose Transformer Insulation Materials

-Selecting appropriate transformer insulation materials is a fundamental part of transformer design and manufacturing.
+Choosing appropriate transformer insulation materials is a fundamental part of transformer design and manufacturing.
 Insulation performance directly affects dielectric strength, thermal endurance, mechanical stability, and long-term service life.
 In practical transformer production, insulation materials should be selected according to their function within the insulation system rather than treated as interchangeable components.

 1. Kraft Insulation Paper – The Foundation of Winding Insulation